-Generally speaking, a bankruptcy is a legally binding debt management process that you can file for when you’re totally out of options.
+Generally speaking, bankruptcy is a legally binding debt management process that you can file for when you’re totally out of options.
 The procedure itself is then regulated under the terms of Canada’s Bankruptcy and Insolvency Act, and can only be administered by a court officer known as a Licensed Insolvency Trustee.
-However, we can connect you with a debt specialist who can advise you on what to do before going down this path.

 Bankruptcy is by far the most effective way of reducing your unmanageable consumer and household debts.
-When put into play, it should also end any debt collection penalties and legal fines that you’ve been charged with, such as wage garnishment, late fees, and accumulating interest.
+When put into play, it should also end any debt collection penalties and legal fines that you’ve been charged, such as wage garnishment, late fees, and accumulating interest.

 Prior to filing for bankruptcy anywhere in Canada, it’s important to figure out if your particular case is actually eligible for the procedure.

 In fact, it’s a good idea to speak thoroughly with a number of professional sources beforehand, such as a financial adviser, a credit counsellor, and a Licensed Insolvency Trustee to determine whether it is truly your best option.